htutarkar67/ICT111-WatchMate-MVP/docs/acquisition-metrics.md

 # Acquisition Metrics — WatchMate (AI Movie Recommendation System)

 ## Purpose
-Define how the group will measure early user interest, landing page engagement, and prototype validation for **WatchMate**, an AI-powered movie recommendation system that helps users discover personalized movies based on their preferences.
+Defines how the group will measure early user interest, landing page engagement, and prototype validation for **WatchMate**, an AI-powered movie recommendation system that helps users discover personalized movies based on their preferences.

 ## Required Metrics